Gracecode0615/alx-pre_course/0x01-git/README.md

-this is my secong readme
+this is my second readme